SanjaySRocks/Protection/update 2.0/README.md

-Update 2.0
+##### Update 2.0

-`python3 firewall.py`
+1. Download `firewall.py` and update iplog files path in file before running it.

-run this script in background
+2. run this script `python3 firewall.py` in background